EdwardBerman/EdwardBerman/README.md

-@EdwardBerman
+# @EdwardBerman
-Some interests include Gravitational Lensing, Computational Physics, Optimization, Machine Learning, Probability and Statistics, and misc.
-Data Science problems.
+Undergraduate Researcher
+> Currently Working On
+> > Weak Gravitational Lensing, Chemical Reaction Networks
+> More Specifically
+>  Point Spread Function Modeling with Shopt.jl, Using Reaction Vectors to explore the relationship between reaction networks and monotone networks
 Reach me at berman.ed@northeastern.edu

 <!---
 EdwardBerman/EdwardBerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.